adamaviv/ic220-s19/units/unit_02.md

-To do function calls, these are a lot like jumps, but there will be additional state, such as arguments, variables, and return values that must also be maintained, not to mention, keepint track of which prior instruction to return to following this one.
-In MIPS we use the term *procedure* and *function* interchabaly, but both refer to the same general thing you'd be familiar with in C/C++.
+To do function calls, these are a lot like jumps, but there will be additional state, such as arguments, variables, and return values that must also be maintained, not to mention, keeping track of which prior instruction to return to following this one.
+In MIPS we use the term *procedure* and *function* interchangeably, but both refer to the same general thing you'd be familiar with in C/C++.

 For the purpose of examples, we will refer to the following functions